mcolom/pacman_doc/README.md

 |5F|Sprites|
 |5J|Sprites|

 Again there are two activation CE signals.
-The one in their pin 18 is DB7 from the DB bus, which is used by the inverter at 4F to choose between the two pairs of ROM: the first half of the tile and sprite data (5E, 5F), or the second half (5H, 5J).
+The one in their pin 18 is DB7 from the DB bus, which is used by the inverter at 4F to choose between which part of the EPROMs is read: the first half of the tile and sprite data (5E, 5F), or the second half (5H, 5J).
 The second CE (pin 20) comes from the output of the decoder at 5L.